sg-iitg/Quick-Connect-WebApp/README.md

 ```
 Note: Setup the peerjs and localhost to same ports when trying to run on local system

+## Usage
+### Homepage

+Two types of users can join a video call, the host or the invities:
+* The host has to simply add their username and start a meeting.
+This will take him to a new room with a unique roomId using which he can invite other people to the meeting.

+* Invities are required to add their username and the roomId of the particular meeting they wish to join.

+### Meeting Area
+* Meeting area looks something like this

+* Ability to zoom in to a person's shared screen, on simple tap

+* View the participants list

+* Chat with people

+* Sharable invite message, easy to copy and share

+### Leave meet page
+* Leave meet page, option to go back to hompepage

+* Come back to the same room to view the chat history

 ## Acknowledgements

 * [Web Dev Simplified YouTube Channel](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw)